ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_vsd_transformation/uz_vsd_transformation.rst

 Vivado
 ------

-A small example usage of the IP-core is given below.
+A small example of usage for the IP-core is given below.
 Note that the intended usage is in combination with the other CIL IP-core's and this IP-core has not been optimized for standalone usage.
 To use this IP-core correctly, the :ref:`uz_rs_flip_flop` needs to be added as well, as shown in the screenshot below.